 How do I know when the item I am interested in will be discussed?

 The AGENDA provides brief information on the items to be discussed.
 The SCHEDULE gives the order and a general time of when the items will be discussed in each of the three meetings.
 Sometimes the Chairperson of each meeting will announce that an issue will be taken at a specific time; usually called “time certain.”

 Otherwise, discussion on an item can run over a specified amount of time, or on occasion, finish early.
 It is good to view the schedule as a guideline.
 If you have questions, or have to catch a flight later in the day, you may want to check with a staff member.
 Usually they have a general idea as to how long an agenda item may continue.
 You can also listen in during the Council’s meeting at npfmc.adobeconnect.com.

 Public comments for the current Council meeting can be submitted online at meetings.npfmc.org.
+Please be respectful when providing written public comment.
+Comments violating our policy may be flagged for removal and are not part of the public record.
 If you would like to submit comments in person, BRING YOUR COPIES WITH YOU and have your name and date on it or email the Council secretary if your material is electronic.
 The AP, SSC and Council will always have testimony sign-up sheets in the back of the room for each agenda item.
 (The SSC takes public testimony only on scientific issues).
 The Chair of each meeting will close the sign-up before the start of public comment on that agenda item and will begin calling names.
 When your name is called, go to the table.
 If you have something to hand out, you can give your copies to the secretary seated at the front of the room.
 Remember to introduce yourself.
 Because of time constraints, public comment is limited to 3 minutes for individuals and 6 minutes for groups/organizations.

 How do I find out the results of the meeting?
 Are the minutes available?